 Click here to join.

 Data protection law is an increasingly important compliance concern for operators in the public, private and third sector.
 Organisations’ use of outsourced systems and Software as a Service (SAAS), and the increasing globalisation of business means that data protection compliance frequently becomes an international challenge.
 At the same time, penalties for non-compliance can be severe.
-Imminent European law reform is likely to introduce wider enforcement powers and heavier penalties still, with jurisdictions elsewhere around the world following suit.
+Reform in European data protection law has resulted in stronger enforcement powers and heavier penalties still, with jurisdictions elsewhere around the world following suit.
 Data protection has become an increasingly serious challenge for legal, compliance and risk professionals, who may already be overstretched.